TheCollegeHub/azure-test-track/README.md

 For more information, see the [CHANGELOG](./CHANGELOG.md).

 ## Example

-Here's an example of how to use `createTestRunByExecution`:
+Here are examples of how to use `createTestRunByExecution`:

+### Traditional Method (Extract TestCaseId from Test Name)
 ```javascript
 const { createTestRunByExecution } = require('@thecollege/azure-test-track');